adstuart/azure-expressroute-migration/README.md

 ## 3.6.
 Move traffic to new ExpressRoute circuit

-Up to now we have been in the verification and test phase, but now its time to move production traffic on to our new circuit.
-At this point you have two options;
+Until now we have been in the verification and test phase, now its time to move production traffic on to our new circuit.
+At this point we have two options;

 - a) Delete the connection object that links your old circuit to your ExpressRoute Gateway.
 In effect forcing traffic to/from Azure over your new circuit.
 This will incur downtime whilst the logical network routing catches up; between 10s to ~240s depending on the configuration of your On-Premises network and existing ER circuit.
 The main toggle to speed this process up, is BFD. https://docs.microsoft.com/en-us/azure/expressroute/expressroute-bfd